naylor-b/testflo/README.md

 Operating Systems
 -----------------

-Most testing has been done on linux, but testflo has also been used successuflly on Windows and OS X.
+testflo has been tested on linux, Windows and OS X.

 Python Versions
 ---------------

-Most testing has been done under python 2.7, but some has now been done under python 3.4 as well.
+testflo has been tested with python 2.7 and python 3.5.

 You can install testflo directly from github using the following command: